Skip to content

 Usage

-1. Stable named ids for downstream code
+1. Stable named concept ids

 Use runtime.default_valuesets when you need stable named concept ids in downstream logic.